Albina235/Albina235/README.md

 # Hi there, I'm Albina! 👋
 **ML Engineer | Data Analyst | Python Developer | Researcher**

-I am a software engineer and researcher with a strong mathematical background.
-I specialize in building ML models, data processing pipelines, and exploring algorithms in Bioinformatics and Drug Design.
+I am a researcher and data specialist with a mathematical background.
+My work focuses on applying machine learning, data analysis, and mathematical modeling to solve complex problems, particularly in the fields of Bioinformatics and Drug Design.

 ### 🎓 Education
 - **M.S. in AI & Data Engineering** | Innopolis University (2025 — Present)